itzg/docker-minecraft-server/README.md

 - AMPLIFIED
 - CUSTOMIZED
 - BUFFET
-- BIOMESOP (if Biomes O' Plenty is installed)
+- BIOMESOP (Biomes O' Plenty for 1.12 and older)
+- BIOMESOPLENTY (Biomes O' Plenty for 1.15 and above)

 Descriptions are available at the [gamepedia](http://minecraft.gamepedia.com/Server.properties).